carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

 -  Replacing the dataset used in the lesson with a different dataset.
-   This does not include cases in which the data being used in the lesson is being updated to a new version (e.g., a new data release) or is modified to make it more suitable for the teaching environment (e.g., introduction of messiness to the dataset).
+   This does not include cases in which the data being used in the the lesson is being updated to a new version (e.g., a new data release) or is modified to make it more suitable for the teaching environment (e.g., introduction of messiness to the dataset).
 -  Changing the software being used in the lesson.
 This does not include